Amsterdam

 On your way out through the main hall, look up at the vaulted ceiling: it’s covered in intricate tile panels depicting the history of Dutch trade and crafts, made between 1877 and 1885.
 Most people stare at their phones here instead.

-Don’t miss: Vermeer’s The Milkmaid in Room 2.22 — smaller than you expect, quieter than the Night Watch crowd, and arguably the more perfect painting.
+- Vermeer’s The Milkmaid (Room 2.22) — smaller than you expect, quieter than the Night Watch crowd, and arguably the more perfect painting.
+The light on the bread crust alone is worth the visit.

 Practical tip: Even with pre-booked tickets, arrive 10 minutes early.
 The free passage through the museum’s ground-floor tunnel (open 24/7, no ticket required) is worth a detour even if you don’t visit the museum.